fastapi/fastapi/docs/tutorial/response-model.md

 * Will limit the output data to that of the model.
 We'll see how that's important below.

+!!!
+This is why the return type annotation is not used, because the path function may not actually return your response model but rather return a dict, database object or someother model, and then use the `reponse_model` to perform the field limiting and serialization.

 ## Return the same input data

 Here we are declaring a `UserIn` model, it will contain a plaintext password: